Men's Ratings

 How many rounds are required to qualify?

-A minimum of 20 rounds within the lookback window (currently 2 years) is required to appear in the rankings.
+A minimum number of rounds within the lookback window (currently 2 years) is required to appear in the rankings.
+For the men's rankings, 20 rounds are required; for the women's rankings, 10 rounds are required.

 Which events are included?